mcpt/mcpt.github.io/index.md

 ### Chloe Nguyen
 Over the past 3 years, CPT has not only provided me with knowledge but it has also strengthened my interest for programming.
 Both encouraging and inviting, the club offers a wonderful environment for those interested in computer science.

+### Kimberly Hau
+Since joining CPT in grade 9, I've been exposed to many challenges that I wouldn't have otherwise encountered.
+Being a part of CPT has allowed me to improve my programming skills and learn new concepts through engaging lessons and a supportive environment.